![]() |

 -

-Buy tickets from German Railways at int.bahn.de - on a mobile device, use this link.
+Buy tickets from German Railways at int.bahn.de.

 Booking opens up to 6 months ahead, although dates after the mid-December timetable change usually open in mid-October.
 I recommend registering when prompted, as you can then log in at any time to check or re-print your tickets.